gospacedev/mini-projects/README.md

-# collatz-conjecture
+# cpp-projects
-Colltaz Conjecture written in C++
+Trying to solving the karan/Projects in C++